Contracts & Procurement

 Contract Standing Orders are an essential part of the Commissioner's and Chief Constable's Manual of Governance.
 The purchasing procedure is determined by the potential contract value:

-£15,000 - £250,000 – tender process outlined in Contract Standing Orders (and where the total value exceeds the EU Threshold in accordance with EU Regulations).
+£40,001 - £250,000 – tender process outlined in Standing Orders Relating to Contracts (and where the value exceeds the EU Threshold in accordance with EU Regulations).

 Email: [email protected]